 Applicants will be required to take the UCAT Medical Admissions Test prior to application.
 UCAT scores and Multiple Mini Interviews (MMIs) form part of the selection process.
 UCAT scores can only be used to support an application if they were achieved in the relevant admissions cycle.

-Applicants are expected to meet the General Medical Council Outcomes for Graduates (2018).
-To achieve these, applicants must be of good character and must be open and honest about health conditions or disabilities to ensure and uphold public trust.
+Applicants must be of good character and must be open and honest about health conditions or disabilities to ensure and uphold public trust.
+Individualised support can be implemented as appropriate.
 It is essential that any issues which may prevent future registration or impact on a student’s practice are declared at the time of application.
 For example, this includes health, disability, criminal conduct or restrictions on practice imposed by a professional regulatory body.
 While such declarations will not be taken into consideration in the initial stages of selection, any offers made will be subject to appropriate clearance as detailed below.
 Applications should be completed as honestly as possible and without omissions.
 The University reserves the right to withdraw any offer of an interview or place on the Foundation Year programme if it becomes aware of any dishonesty or failure to disclose.
 Edge Hill University may verify an applicant’s health and character by sharing the applicant’s details with the Medical Schools Council for checking against the Medical Schools Council Excluded Students Database.

 You will also be required to apply for a Disclosure and Barring Service (DBS) Enhanced Disclosure indicating that you meet the mandatory criteria of ‘Clearance to Work with Children and/or Vulnerable Adults’.